KnBrckr/picasa-album-uploader/readme.txt

 = 0.3 =
 * Created Admin Settings Section on the Media page.
+* Redirect immediately to login screen if user not logged in

 = 0.2 =
 * Primary functions of interacting with Picasa and uploading images into WP media complete.